ZSM13/RCodes/README.md

 excelDatesFunction.R: If the variable is a factor, converts excel dates in the format Jan 01, 1990 to 1990-01-01

-chart_of_accounts.R: Script that cleans the Chart of Accounts document to
+chart_of_accounts.R: Script that cleans the Chart of Accounts document for format to upload into TrackVia